alphanome-ai/interview-screening-task/README.md

 - Tracking delay of RSS feeds (lower the better) for single static IP address.
 - Code quality.

+## Submission

+Please send you submission as compressed ZIP file to rakesh@alphanome.ai and info@alphanome.ai (Please add both the emails).

 ---

 If you have any questions, write to rakesh@alphanome.ai and / or info@alphanome.ai